-students in STEP.
+Unsatisfactory Needs Improvement Proficient Excellent 3c: Promotes STEP and Develops Community Training Sites Specialist fails to contact employers to develop training and employment sites for students in STEP.
 Specialist fails to adhere to labor laws, and /or special education guidelines to develop STEP Training sites.
-3c: Critical Attributes -Specialist does not seek new employment and training sitesStudent needs and interests are not considered in the placement decisionsSpecialist is not familiar with the labor laws, and ODES guidelines, and ODES guidelinesSpecialist is not familiar with the labor laws, and ODES guidelinesSpecialist is not familiar with the labor laws, and ODES guidelinesSpecialist ones are not considered in the placement decisionsSpecialist is not familiar with the labor laws, and ODES guidelinesSpecialist is not familiar with the labor laws, and one of the placement decisionsSpecialist provides for a job coach when neededSpecialist establishes an employment network to include Unsatisfactory Needs Improvement Proficient Excellent employment and training sitesStudent needs and interests are not considered in the placement decisionsSpecialist is not familiar with the labor laws, DRS guidelines, and ODES guidelines.
-DRS guidelines and special education guidelines. -Specialist occasionally tries to increase the employment options for students.
-DRS guidelines and special education guidelines. -Specialist occasionally tries to increase the employment options for students. -Specialist evaluates students to determine any accommodations needed for student success at any site. -Specialist provides for a job coach when needed -Specialist establishes an employment network to include and Develops Community Training employers to develop training and employment sites for students in STEP.
-Specialist fails to adhere to labor laws, and /or special education guidelines to develop STEP employers who will provide training for students, but does not try to expand the list.
-Specialist follows labor laws and special education guidelines to place students in good relationship with more employers to expand the employment options for STEP students.
-Specialist annually reviews labor laws and special education guidelines to appropriately locate employment sites yearly.
+Specialist has a list of employers who will provide training for students, but does not try to expand the list.
+Specialist follows labor laws and special education guidelines to place students in STEP.
+Specialist works to establish a good relationship with more employers to expand the employment options for STEP students.
+Specialist annually reviews labor laws and special education guidelines to appropriately locate employment and training sites for students.
+Specialist establishes new placement sites yearly.
 Specialist always considers labor laws, DRS Guidelines, and special education guidelines in recruiting employment training sites.
-Placements consider student interests, post-secondary goals, and transportation needs in determining Evidence: -Student needs and interests are not considered in the placement decisions. -Specialist is not familiar with the labor laws, DRS guidelines, DRS guidelines and special education guidelines. -Specialist occasionally tries to increase the employment student's age, experience, interest and post-secondary goals in locating a training placement. -Specialist evaluates students to determine any accommodations needed for student success at any site. -Specialist provides for a job coach when needed Specialist establishes an and volunteer options -Specialist uses creative solutions to overcoming obstacles for employment like limited transportation and developing customized positions never
+Placements consider student interests, post-secondary goals, and transportation needs in determining placements.
+3c: Critical Attributes -Specialist does not seek new employment and training sitesStudent needs and interests are not considered in the placement decisionsSpecialist is not familiar with the labor laws, DRS guidelines, and ODES guidelines. -Specialist follows labor laws, DRS guidelines and special education guidelines. -Specialist occasionally tries to increase the employment options for students. -Specialist considers the student's age, experience, interest and post-secondary goals in locating a training placement. -Specialist evaluates students to determine any accommodations needed for student success at any site. -Specialist provides for a job coach when needed Specialist establishes an employment network to include volunteer to paid experiences -Specialist expands their employment network with a variety of employment and volunteer options -Specialist uses creative solutions to overcoming obstacles for employment like limited transportation and developing customized positions never considered before.